-Substation devices include Voltage Transformers (VT) and Current Transformers (CT) and circuit breaker trip coils.
-The Line of Demarcation depicted in Figure 2 is the boundary used in this document between communications components and relaying components of a protection system.
-When we later define the performance goals for the communications component, the performance will be defined and measured at this line of demarcation.
+Substation devices include voltage transformers (VT) and current transformers (CT) and circuit breaker trip coils.
+The line of demarcation in Figure 2 is the boundary between communications components and relaying components of a protection system.
+Later, when we define the performance goals for communications, we will measure the performance at this line of demarcation.
 One confusing aspect of newer architectures is that modern relays may have an internal communications subsystem.
-For the purpose of this document, this internal communications subsystem, depicted in the above diagram, is considered a relaying component.
+For this document, the internal communications subsystem shown in Figure 2 is considered a relaying component.

 Protection Schemes and Functions